-Is Hummingbird the key to understanding the expertise of an author for things like In-Depth articles, and a possible future Author Rank?
+Is Hummingbird the key to understanding an author’s expertise for things like In-Depth articles, and a possible future Author Rank?
 With content from an author considered using a concept-based knowledge base, it’s quite possible.

-The Google Hummingbird rewrite of Google’s search engine wasn’t just aimed at providing a way to better understand long and complex queries, like the type that someone might speak into their phone.
-It was also likely aimed at better understanding the concepts and topics written about and discussed on Web pages, and in social signals such as posts at Google+ and comments on those posts, in Tweets, in Status Updates, and other short text based messages where there might not be a lot of additional context to go with those messages.
+The Google Hummingbird rewrite of Google’s search engine wasn’t just aimed at providing a way to understand better long and complex queries, like the type that someone might speak into their phone.
+It was also likely aimed at better understanding the concepts and topics written about and discussed on Web pages, and in social signals such as posts at Google+ and comments on those posts, in Tweets, in Status Updates, and other short text-based messages where there might not be a lot of additional contexts to go with those messages.

 The following screenshot shows the concepts that might appear for Tweets when they are analyzed using the Probase Concept-Based knowledge base (from Short Text Conceptualization using a Probabilistic Knowledgebase):

 Google has been presenting knowledge panels next to search results, especially when a query includes a named entity in it.
 For example, search for [Jerry Lewis] and Google shows off facts about Jerry Lewis that it has extracted from pages on the Web.
 These include facts from Wikipedia, upcoming events where the comedian is performing, movies and TV shows that he’s been in, and other people that are often searched for when someone searches for Jerry Lewis, such as Dean Martin, Bob Hope, Tony Curtis, Milton Berle, and others.

 Search for Kanye West, and you’ll see some similar results that include facts, songs that he has written and performs, Albums he’s released, and other people who might be searched for by people who search for Kanye West.
 Jerry Lewis isn’t included in those people.